mik-laj/discovery-api/gen_data/release_notes_md/kms_docs_release_notes.md

 QPM.
 If you use quotas to determine how much you are billed, this change could increase the amount you end up spending on your Cloud KMS.

-If you require a smaller quota than 60,000 QPM, or you don’t need a quota increase, go to the [ Cloud Console Quotas page ](https://console.cloud.google.com/iam- admin/quotas?service=cloudkms.googleapis.com) and set a new value for
+If you require a smaller quota than 60,000 QPM, or you don't need a quota increase, go to the [ Cloud Console Quotas page ](https://console.cloud.google.com/iam- admin/quotas?service=cloudkms.googleapis.com) and set a new value for